ziemenz/edx-platform/openedx/core/djangoapps/content/learning_sequences/docs/decisions/0002-extensions-to-inter-app-apis.rst

 * It is difficult to determine exactly what is being returned by inter-app APIs.
 * It is difficult to know exactly what valid inputs to inter-app APIs are.
 * It is difficult to tell when we break compatibility in an inter-app API.
+* Critical functionality (exercised via views) is sometimes missing from the inter-app API, or behaves differently from its REST counterpart.

 If we find that this ADR's additional conventions are helpful, we can add them to the existing set of Inter-app APIs defined at the top level of edx-platform.